AdobeDocs/photoshop-api-docs/README.md

 - Create a new PSD document
 - Create a PEG or PNG rendition of various sizes

+# API Docs

+For now the API docs need to be downloaded and viewed locally in a browser.

+- Set up your SSH key for Git connectivity: [https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+- Clone the Git repo locally: [https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)  (scroll to the 'Cloning an Existing Repository' section)
+- Open your local file './api_docs/index.html' in a browser
+- Updates to the API's will be announced in the Release Notes and your local API docs can be updated by doing a `git pull`

 # How to use the API's